 After graduating from Fletcher there are many opportunities to stay engaged with Fletcher through events sponsored by the 70+ alumni clubs around the world, and through the Office of Alumni Relations.
 The intellectual and social community that coalesces at Fletcher impacts the academic, personal, and professional lives of our students and alumni over the course of a lifetime.

 Fletcher actively seeks to enroll a diverse class of students who have demonstrated academic excellence, a wide range of personal, professional and academic experience, and a strong commitment to an international career.
 We seek students who, by virtue of their background, achievement, and experience, can contribute to the education of their peers and to the analysis and practice of international relations.
-Additional information on preparation and prerequisites can be found here.
+Learn more about preparation and prerequisites.

 Graduate school is a significant investment, and it is important for applicants to develop a financial plan before enrolling.
 Fletcher offers scholarship aid to over 90% of those who apply for it, determining individual awards through consideration of candidates' academic and professional merit, as well as their financial need.
 The middle 50% of scholarship awards are in the range of $8,000 - $18,000 per academic year.
 While several full scholarships are given to outstanding candidates, such awards are rare, and it is imperative that applicants research additional sources of funding.
 US citizens and permanent residents can apply for federal student educational loans, and most applicants contribute funds from personal savings or family support.
 Applicants are further encouraged to research external scholarship opportunities, many of which have application deadlines around or before Fletcher's own deadline.